Rounding up some obliquely star-related trivia…

 • • •

-She kept at the astronomy thing, though, and on October 1, 1847 discovered a comet, using only her father’s two-inch telescope (I guess that’s small, for a telescope?).
-In what seems like a shocking case of getting it right, she earned credit for the discovery even though a European scientist discovered it independently a few days later.
-Mitchell then got to meet the King of Denmark, who’d promised an award for comet discovery, and he gave her a sweet plaque that read “Non Frustra Signorum Obitus Speculamur et Ortus” (“Not in vain do we watch the setting and rising of the stars”).
-The comet was called, informally, Miss Mitchell’s Comet; formally it’s C/1847 T1.
-One of those is catchier than the other.
+In her spare time, she also kept at the astronomy thing, and in 1847 discovered a comet using her father’s two-inch telescope.
+In a shocking case of getting it right, she earned credit for the discovery even though a European scientist discovered the same comet independently a few days later.
+Mitchell then got to meet the King of Denmark, who had earlier promised a reward for comet discovery.
+He gave her a cool plaque that read Non Frustra Signorum Obitus Speculamur et Ortus (“Not in vain do we watch the setting and rising of the stars”).
+Informally, the comet was called Miss Mitchell’s Comet; formally it’s C/1847 T1, which is less memorable.

 A year later she was the first woman—by several decades—to be elected to the American Academy of Arts and Sciences.
-It’s believed she was the first woman employed by the government for any kind of professional/academic job, when she made a $300 yearly stipend for celestial observations and computations related to weather forecasting.
+It’s believed she was also the first woman employed by the government for any kind of professional/academic job, when she made a $300 yearly stipend for celestial observations and computations related to weather forecasting.
 Later she became the first faculty member at Vassar.
 And she was pretty cool politically: she refused to wear cotton clothing to protest slavery, held out for a raise when she found out junior male faculty earned more than her, and founded the American Association for the Advancement of Women.
 She died in 1889.

 “Both lectures were anecdotal, if Quincy’s was more witty it was also more inelegant.
 It would have made a pleasant drawing room lecture but had not the dignity desirable in a Lyceum discourse, where it is presumable something will be taught.”